naderkhalil/user-dotbrev/README.md

 >To locate your personal VSCode `settings.json`, first open VSCode.
 Then click Cmd+Shft+P (Ctrl+Shft+P for Windows) and type `>Preferences: Open Settings (JSON)`.

 Open `.brev/setup.sh` and add your VSCode extensions.
->To find an extension id, go to the extensions tab of your VSCode.
-Click the settings icon on the bottom right of the extension card, then select `Copy Extension ID`.
-You can also locate the extension id by clicking on the extension card and looking to the right of the extension name.
+>The extension ID can be found to the right of the VSCode extension
 ![img](https://console.brev.dev/static/media/vscodepackage.9dd68dbc.png)

 `code-server --install-extension <HIGHLIGHTED_ID>`